 Soil amendments such as oystershell flour, gypsum, kelp, other types of broad spectrum rock dust have also been applied sparingly, often incorporated into soil mixes for transplants.
 For seedling flats I use Peat moss or coco peat (coir), vermiculite, river silt and hi-grade earthworm castings in addition to the materials listed above.

 Other propagation methods include mass selection of bareroot seedlings grown in raised beds of primarily natural soil (look for descriptive photos here soon).
 That is to say, out of large number of seedlings only the strongest are used to plant out the crop, and trueness to type is carefully noted.

 Our seedbank has been created over 30 years as a sustainable resource for our family and community.
 We trial many varieties from trusted sources, and are actively breeding new lines of vegetables.
-We do sell produce locally, including a CSA type operation that functions almost year round thanks to our mild climate.
-So we can continually evaluate the quality and performance of the seeds we offer in order to assure you get the very best.
+We do sell produce locally, including a CSA operation that allows us to continually evaluate the quality and performance of the seeds we offer in order to assure you get the very best.

 Treated seeds are taboo.
 Back in the 80’s we confronted this issue with various seed suppliers and began saving outstanding seed varieties when they would not provide them untreated.
 Thankfully it is much easier today to find many untreated and some organic seed varieties.
 However there is little transparency regarding the actual methods used to commercially produce organic or conventional seeds.